ZapoVerde/whoseTurnNow/docs/Security and permissions.md

 3.  **History is Immutable:** The turn log is an audit trail.
 While new events can be added, existing log entries can never be deleted and can only be modified in one specific way: to flag a completed turn as "undone."
 This ensures a transparent and trustworthy history of all actions.

+> ### **Design Trade-off: Group Privacy & Security Through Obscurity**
+>
+> The "Public Read" model is a deliberate trade-off that prioritizes a frictionless, client-only user experience over absolute data privacy.
+>
+> *   **Risk:** This model fundamentally relies on **"security through obscurity."** If a group's unique ID (a non-guessable UUID) is ever leaked or becomes public, the group's data—including participant names, turn counts, and the full turn history—becomes accessible to **any user who is logged into the application**.
+> *   **Mitigation & Assumption:** The security of a group's data is therefore dependent on keeping its URL private.
+The architecture assumes that the content of the lists managed by this application is not highly sensitive.
+For use cases requiring strict privacy, this model would not be appropriate.

 ## Part II: Detailed Permissions Matrix

 This table breaks down the specific rules for each type of data in the Firestore database.